ParkerHar/Popular-Movie-Analysis/README.md

 ## Initial Model  :construction:

-Once the data set was cleaned, I moved on to building the model to predict the world revenue of a movie.
+Once the data set was cleaned, I moved on to building the model to predict world revenue

 This was built around 4 predictor variables: Budget, Run Time, Average Rating, and number of Votes received.

 A multivariate model was run and unfortunately yielded some very average performance.
 This model can only accurately predict the world revenue of a movie around 60% confidence.
-Compared to similar project online this is a below average score as other models are performing at around 75%
+Compared to similar projects, this is a below average score as other models are performing at around 75%

 <img width="668" alt="Model Outcome" src="https://github.com/user-attachments/assets/d52b43f5-14ce-4b5f-962b-d8177a87ad4f">